Charles Franklin Conner: Personal life

 Conner grew up on a family farm in Benton County, Indiana, which remains in the family and is operated by his older brother, Mike.
 He received a Bachelor of Science degree in Agricultural Economics from Purdue University in 1980.
 He is married and has four children.

-In Popular Culture
+In popular culture

 Conner was referenced on the August 4, 2009, episode of The Onion with Clifford Banes as the actor playing Octavius Del Monte, Supreme Commander of the Empire of Octavia.